-Appendix A.2-02: Erie Burning Grounds (RVAAP-02) - No Further Action (NFA) Status for Soil and Dry Sediment
+Appendix A.2-02: Erie Burning Grounds (EBG) (RVAAP-02) - No Further Action (NFA) Status for Soil and Dry Sediment

-Erie Burning Grounds (EBG), designated as RVAAP-02, covers approximately 35 acres in the northeastern corner of the facility.
-The EBG area may have been used for brick manufacturing prior to its acquisition by the US Army in 1940.
+The Erie Burning Grounds (EBG) area, designated as RVAAP-02, may have been used for brick manufacturing prior to its acquisition by the US Army in 1940.
 From 1941 to 1951, the Area of Concern (AOC) was used to perform open burning of propellants, bulk explosives, and explosives-contaminated materials, such as rags, paper, and sawdust.
 Metal items contaminated with explosives were also burned to make them safe for salvaging or recycling.
 Once burned, the metal items were recovered and processed as scrap.
 Ash residues were not removed.
 A wooden chute at the east end of Track 49 was used to move material to a burn area immediately north of the rail spur.
 A burning area, enclosed by water-filled ditches for fire control, was constructed south of Track 49.
 This area is informally called the T-Area.
 A borrow area between Tracks 49 and 10 may have also been used for open burning.